uxodb/klise-uxodb/_posts/authelia-multi-domain/2023-09-05-authelia-multi-domain.md

 The address we included with the `forwardauth` address at first, we can now define in the `session` section beneath `cookies` as the `authelia_url`.

-## Confirming the issue's been solved
+## Confirming the issue has been solved

 The [last part](#implementing-the-changes) was dedicated to applying the changes necessary for multi domain support, what's left, is restarting Authelia and confirm it works.